jibla/next-mastodon/lib/data/core/use-cases/actions/description.md

 ## Overview

 This use case is responsible for performing various actions for authenticated users.
 Actions can include reacting to a post (liking), bookmarking a post, sharing it and others.
+If user sends the like action, the system will check if the user has already liked the post.
+If yes, the system will remove the like, otherwise it will add it.
+The same logic applies to other actions.

 ## Actors